 Buck Lane (Project Documents) – Four-lot minor conservation development located on New London Turnpike

 Stilson Trade Center (Project Documents) – 72,000 square-foot skilled trades development located at 67 Stilson Road

-Riverhead Building Supply (Project Documents) – 200,000 square-foot warehouse facility in two phases located at 38 Kingstown Road.
+Riverhead Building Supply – 200,000 square-foot warehouse facility in two phases located at 38 Kingstown Road.
 Project documents can be accessed at:

 A Citizens’ Guide to the Land Development Process